lmdat/quiz-app-laravel/README.md

 - The prefix of all the tables is **qz_**

 ## Laravel
-- For conventnient, I create the **framework** folder in the root directory and move the Laravel files and folders into here.
+- For convenient, I create the **framework** folder in the root directory and move the Laravel files and folders into here.

 - Install Laravel packages: go to the framework folder and run composer command:
 ```